 As I mentioned above, receiving Deeksha or any other form of energy transfer from a genuine Guru is not a myth!
 It can work wonders.
 Yet, it is not an essential ingredient in our spiritual progress.
 In fact, in the subsequent scenarios, it is progressive to drop the thought of initiation.

 First, if we can’t fathom, accept, and revere the actions of someone we look up to as a mentor.
 Second, if we aren’t as motivated towards performing some specific Tapasya or Sadhana.
 And the third, if Nature believes that we don’t need it and thereby doesn’t furnish us with the facility.

 In that case, how do we proceed with our spiritual progress through Sanatana Dharma?
-That’s my mission: to highlight the wisdom from the scriptures that can lead you to your liberation.
+That’s my mission: to highlight how some open-for-all practices can lead you to your liberation.
 Perhaps, that was the purpose of my receiving this unique type of Deeksha, which triggered immense spiritual insight and led to my fulfillment.

 As a closing note, there is no one-size-fits-all answer to whether Deeksha is necessary or not.
 Frankly, it is not in our hands at all!
 For a sincere seeker, whoever’s to be your Guru will be, and whatever you need for your spiritual progress will happen as it ought to happen.